grnet/synnefo/docs/admin-guide.rst

 nodes of the same Ganeti backend, by modifying the same options at the nodegroup level (see `gnt-group` manpage for mor details).

+Allocation based on custom allocator
+************************************

+In order to determine which ganeti cluster is best for allocating a virtual machine, the allocator uses two methods:

+    - `filter_backends`
+    - `allocate`

+The `filter_backends` method is used to filter the backends that the allocator shouldn't even consider.
+It takes two arguements:

+    1. A list of the available backends.
+A backend is available if it is not drained or offline.
+Each backend is a django object and is an instance of the `Backend` model.

+    2. A map with 3 keys:
+        - `ram`: The size of the memory we want to allocate on the backend.
+        - `disk`: The size of the disk we want to allocate on the backend.
+        - `cpu`: The size of the CPU we want to allocate on the backend.

+The `allocate` method returns the backend that will be used to allocate the virtual machine.
+It takes two arguements:

+    1. A list of the available backends.
+A backend is available if it is not drained or offline.
+Each backend is a django object and is an instance of the `Backend` model.

+    2. A map with 3 keys:
+        - `ram`: The size of the memory we want to allocate on the backend.
+        - `disk`: The size of the disk we want to allocate on the backend.
+        - `cpu`: The size of the CPU we want to allocate on the backend.

+So the administrator can create his own allocation algorithm by creating a class that inherits the `AllocatorBase` located at `synnefo.logic.allocators.base`, and implements the above methods.

+If the administrator wants synnefo to use his allocation algorithm he just has to change the `BACKEND_ALLOCATOR_MODULE` setting to the path of his allocator class.

 Removing an existing Ganeti backend
 ```````````````````````````````````
 In order to remove an existing backend from Synnefo, you must first make